KC-plus-plus/Self-Taught-Rust-Journey/journal/README.md

 The files will include year names regardless of whether there are folders to sort by year.
 A file for each month should do well, since it's unlikely that I will have substantial information to write about in every daily entry and I could make daily entries into headings of the month file.

-It looks like markdown files are what I'll bee going with for the time being and potentially forever.
+It looks like markdown files are what I'll be going with for the time being and potentially forever.